The Markets of Northwestern Spain: A Slow Food Tradition

 Getting to Spain (All airlines listed here also offer flights to Oviedo; Iberia and Spanair also fly to Santiago de Compostela.):

-Plane: If you are short on time, flight connections from Madrid will get you to Oviedo or Santiago de Compostela on Iberia or Spanair.
-There are twice weekly flights on British Air from London to Oviedo as well.
-(The Asturian provincial airport is 40 minutes driving from Oviedo.
-Frequent buses connect to Oviedo city as well as to other cities and towns.)
+Plane: If you need more time, flight connections from Madrid will get you to Oviedo or Santiago de Compostela on Iberia or Spanair.
+There are twice-weekly flights on British Air from London to Oviedo as well.
+(The Asturian provincial airport is 40 minutes drive from Oviedo.
+Frequent buses connect to Oviedo city and other cities and towns.)

-Train: If you have time, take the national train line, RENFE, which passes through exquisite the plains, mountains and valleys of the region.
+Train: If you have time, take the national train line, RENFE, which passes through exquisite plains, mountains, and valleys of the region.

 Local Transportation

-On foot: In some parts of the northwest sendas, trails, are marked with little signs and the trial’s number on it.
-This is so far inconsistent.
-I have walked mostly on unmarked trails and always found my way as they all connect village to village.
-In other words, trails have a practical origin, to get people from point A to point B. For the adventurous, I suggest you set out on a footpath while also using all your good sense, such as staying on the path, respecting the natural surroundings, and always ask.
-Spaniards in general are very social and people-oriented and they are curious about visitors.
-Even with language as a barrier, they will find a way to understand you and you them.
+On foot: In some northwest sendas, trails are marked with little signs and the trial's number.
+However, this needs to be more consistent.
+I have walked chiefly on unmarked trails and always found my way as they connect village to village.
+In other words, trails have a practical origin: to get people from point A to point B. For the adventurous, set out on a footpath while using all your sound senses, such as staying on the path, respecting the natural surroundings, and always asking.
+Spaniards, in general, are very social and people-oriented, and they are curious about visitors.
+Even with language as a barrier, they will find a way to understand you, and you decipher their words.

-By Rail: One of the delights of the northwest is the little, narrow gauge rail system run by the national train RENFE, and runs a corridor from Santander in Cantabria to Ferrol in Galicia.
-It is a pure delight to take this rail with its old fashioned charm of train ticket attendant jovially greeting you and commuters doing the same as though you are a local going off to work or coming home.
+By Rail: One of the delights of the northwest is the little, narrow gauge rail system run by the national train RENFE, which runs a corridor from Santander in Cantabria to Ferrol in Galicia.
+It is a pure delight to take this rail with its old-fashioned charm of train ticket attendants jovially greeting you and commuters doing the same as though you are a local going off to work or coming home.
 Its full schedule can be downloaded from the website.
-The train offers a serene way to witness the land in all its nuances.
+The train offers a serene way to witness the land's nuances.

-By Taxi: Taxi stands in small and large towns and cities are marked by a squarish white sign with a big “T” on it.
-Often it is quicker and less expensive to take a taxi and arrange for a return a few hours later, than to rent a car for those jaunts where rail or bus are harder to work out.
+By Taxi: Taxi stands in small and large towns and cities are marked by a squarish white sign with a big "T." Often, it is quicker and less expensive to take a taxi and arrange for a return a few hours later than to rent a car for those outings where rail or bus are harder to work out.
 Asturian and Galician coastal towns are small enough that everyone knows the cab drivers.
 Just wander into a bar and ask.
-Enjoy a great café con leche while you’re there (coffee never fails to be superb anywhere I’ve been in Spain over the past 20 years!
-I’ve only had one bad cup in all that time.)
+Enjoy a great café con leche while you're there. (coffee never fails to be superb anywhere I've been in Spain over the past 20 years!
+I've only had one lousy cup in all that time.)

 Accommodations and Restaurants